Letters from Lodi

 Perhaps above all, what has amazed me is the character of people in Lodi.
 It seems to me that if you are a farmer or winegrower in Lodi, you are dedicated and passionate about the land and the fruit.
 Lodi farmers are not just committed to their own family business, but also to all the family businesses that make up the entire Lodi industry.
 I have learned that in Lodi, perhaps more than anywhere else, almost everyone feels that so much more can be accomplished when everyone rows in the same direction.

-I now know that this is what has made Lodi a community where histories of families and their legacies are so important.
+I now know that this is what has made Lodi a community where the histories of families and their legacies are so important.
 There are names of renowned vineyards and businesses that have spanned generations.
 The best part of this is that it is becoming so inclusive: it now fuels the passion and fresh perspectives of young people, a growing number of women, and an increasingly diverse community adding to the families long associated with this wine region.
 Something that makes it possible for me to be part of.

 Before I came to Lodi, my impression of wine industries in general was that they are not always welcoming, especially to "outsiders."
 I did not know what to expect in my first few weeks in California.
 At first, I could not help feeling intimidated—even if that is something to be expected out of anyone—and afraid of having to break into tight-knit circles where everyone knows everyone.
 This was a challenge I had experienced previously in France, as someone coming from Spain.

-In Lodi, I found, nothing could be further from the truth.
+In Lodi, I found, that nothing could be further from the truth.
 If I had to highlight the most surprising, and simultaneously captivating, aspect of the wine industry in Lodi, it is undoubtedly the charisma and charm of its people.
 Regardless of their connection to the wine industry, I've built countless relationships in the barely six months I've been here.
 In most cases, almost instantly.

 Whether it's in my personal or professional life, Lodi people have greeted me with open arms and warm hearts.
 Coming from thousands of miles away, I never expected that this small town in the Central Valley could so easily become like a home away from home.